Type 27 Vs Type 1 Wheels: Shape Differences & Safety Rules

 The Importance of Guards for Both Wheel Types

-• Type 27 wheels need a grinding guard to shield against debris and maintain stability.
+• Type 27 wheels need a grinding guard to help block debris during surface work.

 Tips for Maintaining Your Grinding and Cutting Wheels